GoldbarGames/GoldbarGames.github.io/_posts/2014-07-28-on-fairness-in-games.markdown

 date: 2014-07-28T14:56:27-05:00
 ---

-*Warning: Minor spoilers for When the Seacats Cry Episode 3 below.*
+Warning: Minor spoilers for When the Seacats Cry Episode 3 below.
+{: .notice--warning}

 I’ve considered discussing my own games in detail for a while now, and this topic seems like a good start.
 There’s a lot of time, effort, and meaning that goes into making games, and I’m not sure if every detail gets across to the players by the time they’ve finished.
 Sometimes post-mortems are necessary, not just to examine the development of what went right or wrong, but for learning from the nature of the game itself.